rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+3 PM:** Increase the damage by 1d6..
 - **+1 PM:** Increase the number of pebbles by 1..

+### Manto de Vento (2 MP)
+<div class="spell-tags">wind nature abjuration thaumaturgy transmutation arcane</div>

+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** pessoal
+- **Duração:** concentração.
+___

+It deafens you and other creatures in its area..It extinguishes unprotected flames in its area that are torch-sized or smaller..The area is difficult terrain for creatures other than you..The attack rolls of ranged weapon attacks have disadvantage if they pass in or out of the wind..It hedges out vapor, gas, and fog that can be dispersed by strong wind.

+{{pageNumber,auto}}
+\page

 ### Mass Healing Word (3 MP)
 <div class="spell-tags">recovery sacred speech no-trickery</div>